dlbac/DlbacAlpha/understanding_dlbac_alpha/integrated_gradients/ReadMe.md

 The output file will be exported in the `result/global_interpret_result.txt` file.

-## _Application of Global Interpretation_ ##
+## _Application of Integrated Gradients based Understanding_ ##

 This experimentation also works based on a trained DLBAC_alpha network (dlbac_alpha.pth).
 We assume the trained network is stored in `neural_network/` directory.

-`application_global_interpretation.py` file contains all the source code related to global interpretation application experimentation (to see the impact of changing metadata values).
+`application_integrated_gradients.py` file contains all the source code related to _Integrated Gradients based understanding application_ experimentation (Section 5.1.1 in the paper).

 This python script has the required parameters, --data (dataset file path).
 For this experiment, we split our train_u4k-r4k-auth11k.sample file into two different files based on the op1 access information.
 We create a train_u4k-r4k-auth11k_grant.sample that contains all the samples with grant access on op1 operation.
 For the rest of the samples, we create a train_u4k-r4k-auth11k_deny.sample file.
 Essentially, this **train_u4k-r4k-auth11k_deny.sample** is the input to the script.
 We provide both files in **dataset/synthetic/u4k-r4k-auth11k/** directory.

-For changed value, we randomly select a tuple (uid:4246, rid:4435) with grant access on op1 and apply its corresponding metadata values.
+We randomly select a tuple (uid:4246, rid:4435) with grant access on op1 and apply its corresponding metadata values for changed value.

 There are also two other optional parameters.
 --depth (type: int.
 Determine the layers of the ResNet network, the default value is 8.
 The depth of the network has to be the same as the stored network).
 --debug (type: bool.
 Display the detailed logs, default False).

 Following is a sample command for running this experiment.
-python3 application_global_interpretation.py --data dataset/u4k-r4k-auth11k/train_u4k-r4k-auth11k_deny.sample
+python3 application_integrated_gradients.py --data dataset/u4k-r4k-auth11k/train_u4k-r4k-auth11k_deny.sample

 ### Output ###